-Yes for sure!You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your Choquequirao Trek to Machu Picchu, other entrances and reservations.
-The rangers will check your passport when you enter the Inca Trail, and Machu Picchu.
+You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your Choquequirao Trek to Machu Picchu, other entrances and reservations.
+The rangers will check your passport when you enter Choquequirao.
 The train company will also check your passport before allowing you to board the train.
 In case you are renewing your passport or changing your name, go ahead and send us your old passport information to secure your permit, and we can change it when you get your new passport number or updated your name for a fee of $25 per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.

 If you do not wish to pay this fee you will need to bring both passports to Peru with you.
-You can enter Peru with your new passport but you will need to show both passports, old and new to be to enter the Inca Trail, Machu Picchu or the train.
-If you do not have both you will not be allowed to enter, Machu Picchu or get on the train.
-They are very strict about this here!!
+You can enter Peru with your new passport but you will need to show both old and new passports to be able to enter the Choquequirao.
+If you do not have both you will not be allowed to enter.
+They are very strict about this here!

 The weather is very unpredictable and it’s difficult to foresee.
-BUT you will have many different seasons as you pass through the numerous microclimates and will depend on the location.
+BUT you will experience different temparatures as you pass through the numerous microclimates and it will depend on your location.
 We highly recommend you bring some warm clothes and good rain gear in your day backpack.

 In general if you exercise regularly and spend 2 to 3 days in Cusco, or in the Sacred Valley for acclimatization to the altitude, you may be just fine.

 The recommended medicine for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
 For more detailed information on Altitude Sickness click this link: Altitude Sickness.